jakirkham/mouse_record/README.rst

 Execution of the program consists of the program name and respectve
 arguments: time to record before trigger event (in seconds), time to record after (in seconds), and directory of the file to be saved into.
+If a directory is not specified, the current directory will be assumed.
 An example is shown below:

 ::